Regional-Modeling-LATMOS-IGE/WRF-Chem-preprocessors/Instructions.md

 https://github.com/wrf-model/WPS
 WPS also needs input data, available at:
 https://www2.mmm.ucar.edu/wrf/users/download/get_sources_wps_geog.html
-Download Mandatory Fields.
-For WRF-Chem, also download the field "erod".
+Download "Mandatory Fields".
+For WRF-Chem dust emissions, also download the field "erod".

-Set up WPS:
+#### Set up WPS:
+Create an empty run folder so that it is easy to reproduce and document the simulation.

+The folder should contain the following:
+"jobscript_wps.sh" - jobscript to run WPS - see examples for specific cases in this repository
+"namelist.wps" - found at the root of the WPS source code folder, examples are also available for specific cases in this repository

-Run WPS:
+#### Run WPS:
+jobscript.wps and steps

 Check that WPS ran properly:
 Several met_em.dXX.yyyy-mm-dd_HH:MM:SS.nc files should be created.